ibm-js/deliteful/docs/master/RadioButton.md

 # deliteful/RadioButton

 The `deliteful/RadioButton` widget represents a 2-state widget similar to the HMTL5 input type="radio" element.
-Contrary to other checkbox  like `deliteful/CheckBox` or `deliteful/Switch`, a RadioButton is usually used with other RadioButton widgets to form a group of exclusive options.
+Contrary to other checkbox widgets like `deliteful/CheckBox` or `deliteful/Switch`, a RadioButton is usually used with other RadioButton widgets to form a group of exclusive options.
 Only one RadioButton can be checked at a time within a group.

 *Example of RadioButton widgets*